doomdagadiggiedahdah/obsidian_setup/Templates/t - daily.md

 	- [ ] look at weekly notes
 	- [ ] post in cracked account chat
 	- [ ] make one git commit
+	- [ ] did you feel the 'not serious' today?
 	- [ ] reflect on daily winnings (even just the start of the day).

 ## musing